MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 We do not recommend setting this policy for users not syncing read-only content.

-Enabling this policy sets the following Registry key to 1:
+Enabling this policy sets the following registry key value to 1:

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"PermitDisablePermissionInheritance"="dword:00000001"